front-end-intermediate/session-11/readme.md

 }
 ```

-When we create a store we pass a reducer.
+When we create a store we pass a reducer:

+`const store = createStore(pirates)`

 Now we have multiple reducers.

 The goal of a reducer is to get us to the next state.
+Because we have this new requirement we cannot use an an array.
 Instead of state being an array, we want state to be an object with a shape like this:

 ```js
 {